 Firstly, let’s start with who this letter is addressed to.
 If you supported Donald Trump in the 2016 US elections and…medium.com

 Ultimately, it is up to us, the liberals, to make sure liberalism is credible.

-If people confuse liberalism with the far-left and run to Trump as a reactionary response, then we are not doing a good enough job.
+If people confuse liberalism with the far-left, then we are not doing a good enough job.
 The future of liberty depends on us.